Social Engineering Attacks and How to Defend Yourself

 About 2 min read

 Social engineering is a collective term for attack techniques that extract confidential information by exploiting human psychological weaknesses and relationships of trust, rather than technical means.
 No matter how robust a security system you build, it is meaningless if the human operating it is deceived.
 These attacks are based on the principle that the weakest link in security is always the "human."
-According to a 2024 Verizon study, a human element was involved in about 68% of data breaches, and sophisticated impersonation attacks abusing generative AI are on the rise.
+For an attacker, getting someone who already holds the necessary privileges to act - while believing they are following a legitimate procedure - is often faster than finding and breaking a technical vulnerability.
+However much you harden the technology, this route stays open as long as there is a point where a person makes the final call.

 Historical Background